 - Mushroom Bay

-However, the chance to spot the elusive Mola Mola (Ocean Sunfish) is what separates Nusa Lembongan from similar Indonesian and Southeast Asian destinations.
+However, the chance to spot the elusive Mola Mola (Ocean Sunfish) while diving in Nusa Lembongan, Bali is what separates the island from similar Indonesian and Southeast Asian destinations.

-Let’s explore the things to do in Nusa Lembongan in 3 days:
+Let’s explore what do in Nusa Lembongan in 3 days:

-Today starts by taking a 10:30 AM ferry from Sanur, and arriving at Nusa Lembongan around noon.
-After selecting accommodation and grabbing lunch, it is time to start exploring the island.
+Today starts by taking a 10:30 AM Nusa Lembongan ferry from Sanur, and arriving around noon.
+After selecting accommodation and grabbing lunch, it is time to start exploring what to do on Nusa Lembongan Bali.

 The best half day activity is to venture over to Mushroom Bay.
 Along the way, you can stop at Panorama Point for a scenic viewpoint.